Looking for Senior Mobile Experts?

 AI and the New Generation of Developers: Are We Gaining Speed or Losing Skill?

-We are witnessing a big change in how people learn and do software development.
-I’ve been building iOS apps for years, and I’ve seen trends come and go.
-But this one’s different.
-With the rise of AI tools for developers, such as Cursor, Claude, ChatGPT or GitHub Copilot, today’s junior developers are building apps faster than ever.
+We’re seeing a major shift in how people build software and mobile apps.
+I’ve been developing iOS apps for years, and I’ve watched trends come and go, but this one feels different.
+With the rise of AI tools for developers like Cursor, Claude, ChatGPT, and GitHub Copilot, even junior developers are building mobile apps faster and smarter than ever.

-As a senior iOS developer and CTO of a mobile app development company, I keep asking myself:
+As a senior iOS developer and CTO of Aetherius, mobile app development company, I keep asking myself:

-Are AI-native junior developers becoming better programmers, or just faster ones?
+Are AI-native junior developers truly becoming better programmers, or just faster ones?

 Back Then: No AI, Just Me and the Problem